hollyschinsky/todos-app-pwa/lesson5.md

 title: Lesson 5&#58; Add Offline Support
 ---
 ## Overview
 A popular pattern for service workers is to use them to cache the app shell or dependent assets required to make the app functional so when the app is offline it will still load.
-This aproach also helps with performance since the app will load more quickly each time it's run.
+This approach also helps with performance since the app will load more quickly each time it's run.
 When a resource needs to be fetched, the service worker will try to load it from the cache first, then fall back to the network.

 ## Exercise

-1. Remove the code inside the **service-worker.js** that we added in the last exercise, we are going to do a new pattern in this exercise.
+1. Remove the code inside the **service-worker.js** that we added in the last exercise, we are going to use a new pattern in this exercise.
 2. Paste in the following code:

         // use a cacheName for cache versioning